kagiko/vaultwarden-wiki/Configuration-overview.md

 A common source of confusion is enabling the admin page (which creates the `config.json` file), changing some settings via the admin page (which sets the corresponding values in `config.json`), then later trying to change those settings via environment variable (which doesn't work because `config.json` overrides env vars).
 To avoid this confusion, it's highly recommended to stick to one configuration method or the other; that is, configure entirely via environment variables, or entirely via `config.json` (whether using the admin page or editing `config.json` directly).

+Note that config settings under the `Read-Only Config` section of the admin page can only be set via environment variables, so you must restart bitwarden_rs to make changes to them.
+If you keep these environment variables in a file named `.env`, you can load them as follows:

+* With standalone bitwarden_rs, by putting `.env` in the current working directory. bitwarden_rs will attempt to load this file on startup.
+* With Docker, by using `docker run --env-file <env-file> ...` (to have Docker load the env file) or `docker run -v /path/to/.env:/.env` (to have bitwarden_rs load the `.env` file from inside the container).
+* With Docker Compose, by using the [`env_file`](https://docs.docker.com/compose/environment-variables/#the-env_file-configuration-option) directive.

 ## Configuration options

 You can find the list of environment variables you can set at